Trump's newest expert on vote fraud spent years boosting QAnon

 It’s not clear what, if any, expertise Watkins has in election security.
 He had told the Daily Beast he was leaving his post at the site earlier this month to focus on woodworking.
 When asked to elaborate on claims regarding the vulnerability of Dominion voting machines, he declined, telling Mother Jones that he had “been advised not to discuss this topic.”

 In his conversation with OAN, Watkins’ claims seemed to be based on reading a Dominion voting machine manual, possibly supplemented with other public records.
-While experts have long voiced serious concerns about the security of America’s voting system, the existence of such vulnerabilities does not demonstrate that any manipulation or fraud occurred.
+While experts have long voiced serious concerns about the security of America’s voting systems, the existence of such vulnerabilities does not demonstrate that any manipulation or fraud occurred.
 Indeed, during his segment on OAN, Watkins only listed hypothetical scenarios under which voting machines could be exploited, and did not claim any actually happened.

 Last week, the Department of Homeland Security’s Cyber and Infrastructure Security Agency said the election had been “the most secure in American history,” adding that “there is no evidence that any voting system deleted or lost votes, changed votes, or was in any way compromised.”
 A group of 59 of the nation’s most prominent independent voting security experts has since released a statement saying all such claims of failings are “unsubstantiated or are technically incoherent.”

-OAN has established itself as a reliable source of extremely unreliable information in its willingness to routinely air stories whose sources are either entirely made up or are just the musings of anonymous internet posters.
+OAN has established itself as a reliable source of extremely unreliable information in its willingness to routinely air stories whose sources are either entirely made up lie in the musings of anonymous internet posters.
 As such, this isn’t the first time Trump has relied on fringe figures appearing on OAN with no expertise in voting systems.
 Last week on Twitter, he referenced a segment on the network whose “source” was just an anonymous poster on a pro-Donald Trump internet forum.